daveho/PygmyMarmoset/README.md

 Pygmy Marmoset is ready for production!
 We are using it for computer science courses at [York College](https://www.ycp.edu) effective Fall 2017.

+Note that there are no formal releases because feature development typically happens on branches, and commits to the master branch correspond to actual deployed production versions.
+So you should be fine building and running the version on the master branch.

 ## Trying it out

 ### Development